A Brief History

 The new church attracted many musicians due to its excellent acoustics and majestic building.
 The annual Carmel Bach Festival holds several concerts in the acoustically brilliant church as does the Monterey Symphony.
 Chamber concerts are frequently held to packed attendance.
 The splendid musical offerings and the lush gardens continue to reflect All Saints’ core value of appreciating God’s abundant gifts of beauty.

 As the 100th anniversary of All Saints’ approached, a new rector was called, Rev. Richard Matters.
 After eight years, Rev. Matters retired and in 2016 the Vestry called Rev. Amber Sturgess to serve as Priest-in Charge; on January 5, 2019, Rev. Amber was instituted as Rector.
-All Saints’ continues to be a dedicated community, faithfully serving the surrounding areas with food bank donations, daily distribution of food packages, monthly dinners for homeless men, weekly Centering Prayer meetings, two rich Sunday services, and weekday morning prayer.
+All Saints’ continues to be a dedicated community, faithfully serving the surrounding areas with food bank donations, daily distribution of food packages, monthly dinners for men experiencing homelessness, weekly Centering Prayer meetings, a rich Sunday service, biweekly bible study and monthly book club meetings.
 Its ministries are active and the flourishing gardens are a blessing to the community.
 All Saints’ is truly “A sacred Space for Spiritual Transformation in Christ.”